kiprotect/kb/README.md

   https://dsgvo.dpkit.com for the German version) on each page that contains resources from this project.

-Please note that the license agreement does not extend to third-party resources and resources, so please carefully read the section below before you re-use any third-party resources from this project.
+Please note that the license agreement does not extend to third-party resources, so please carefully read the section below before you re-use any third-party resources from this project.

 Original software code published as part of this project is released under a